rustviz/rustviz-tutorial/src/motivation.md

   <object type="image/svg+xml" class="hatra2 tl_panel" data="assets/code_examples/hatra2/vis_timeline.svg" style="width: auto;" onmouseenter="helpers('hatra2')"></object>
 </div>

-Put basic instructions for turning on and off the visualization?

 Click the next button on the right of the page to continue.

-TODO: Notice about data being collected and used for research purposes.